 - Verify a tradesperson is certified.

-- Verify a contractor has an active workers' comp account that is current.
+- Verify a contractor has an active workers' comp account.

 - See if the contractor has safety citations or other infractions.